shbao6/Recipe-Recommendation/README.md

 1.3 Optimized Model

-To improve the predictor, I incorporated the Jaccard-based threshold and the popularity-based threshold.
-I converted the popularity into percentile numbers and stacked it with the similarity matrix to obtain a large feature matrix.
-Then applied logistic regression to train the model and used the model to predict test data.
+To improve the predictor, I incorporate the Jaccard-based threshold and the popularity-based threshold.
+I convert the popularity into percentile numbers and stack it with the similarity matrix to obtain a large feature matrix.
+Then apply logistic regression to train the model and use the model to predict test data.

 2.1 Rating Prediction

-I used the Simple bias only latent factor-based recommender.
-I found this approach works better than Factorization Machine (fastFM) and works equally good as the latent factor model (surprise).
+I use the Simple Bias Latent Factor-based recommender.
+I find this approach works better than Factorization Machine (fastFM) and works equally good as the latent factor model (surprise).
 The package I used is scipy.optimize.

 2.2 Utility Structure